mikependon/RepoDB.NET/pages/getstarted/mysql.md

 }
 ```

-By default, the primary or identity column is used as a qualifier, but you can also specify your custom qualifiers.
+By default, the primary column is used as a qualifier, but you can also specify your custom qualifiers.

 ```csharp
 var people = GetPeople(100);